Cairo Metro Line 3: Operational

 Phase 2 was set to be completed in October 2013, but was pushed back, and was opened on 7 May 2014.
 The construction was led by consortium with VINCI, Bouygues Travaux Publics, Orascom and Arab Contractors.
 It is a 7.2 km tunnel.
 Construction work on phase 2 began in mid-2009.
-It runs from Abbassiya Stationto Al Ahram Station in Heliopolis, with five stations, Fair Zone, Cairo Stadium, Koleyet El Banat, Al Ahram and Haroun.
+It runs from Abbassiya Station to Al Ahram Station in Heliopolis, with five stations, Fair Zone, Cairo Stadium, Koleyet El Banat, and Al Ahram.
 The costs of this phase were about 498M€, of which 1M€ was financed by a grant from the French Fund for Global Environment, 44M€ by the French Development Agency, 200M€ by the French Ministry of Finance (via the Réserve Pays Emergents) and with E£1.5 billion from the Government of Egypt.